NSeek-AI/nseekfs/README.md

 query = query / np.linalg.norm(query)

 # Build index and run a search
+#By default, from_embeddings assumes vectors normalized (normalized=True).
+#If your vectors are not normalized, set normalized=False and NSeekFS will handle it internally
 index = nseekfs.from_embeddings(embeddings, normalized=True)
 results = index.query(query, top_k=10)